usdoj-crt/beta-ada/_pages/guides/intro-to-ada.md

   <div id="a1" class="usa-accordion__content usa-prose">
   <p><b>Applies to:</b> employers that have 15 or more employees.</p>

   <p><b>Note:</b> When serving the public, all businesses, regardless of their size, must still provide people with disabilities an equal opportunity to access the business’s goods and services.
-Read more about these requirements under the section for Businesses that are open to the public below.</p>
+Read more about these requirements under the section for <a href="#businesses">Businesses that are open to the public</a>.</p>

   <p><b>General requirement:</b> Employers must provide people with disabilities an equal opportunity to benefit from the employment-related opportunities available to others.
 This includes things like recruitment, hiring, promotions, training, pay, and social activities.</p>